Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Op 09

-Fit the bleed hose (included in the Eezibleed kit) in the used brake fluid recovery container.
+Fit the bleed hose (included in the Eezibleed kit) on the used brake fluid recovery tank.

 Op 10

-Remove the cap from the bleed screw of the front left wheel caliper.
-Use the flathead screwdriver.
+Remove the dust cap from the bleed nipple on the LH front wheel caliper.
+Use a flathead screwdriver.

-The front left wheel is on our left when we are driving the vehicle.
+The LH front wheel is on our left side when we are driving the vehicle.

 Op 11

-Fit the 11 mm combination spanner on the bleed screw.
+Position the 11 mm combination spanner on the bleed nipple.
 Do not loosen it for now.

-Engage the bleed hose on the bleed screw.
+Engage the bleed hose on the bleed nipple.
 Push by hand.

 Op 12

-Unscrew the bleed screw by 1/4 turn.
-Use the 11 mm combination spanner.
+Unscrew the bleed nipple by 1/4 turn.
+Use the 11 mm spanner.

 Let the used brake fluid flow until the master cylinder reservoir is empty.

-Retighten the bleed screw.
-Use the 11 mm combination spanner.
+Tighten the bleed nipple.
+Use the 11 mm spanner.

 I drained the master cylinder reservoir through the front left wheel because it was more convenient for me, but it can be drained through any wheel.